Lunkster/CSW_to_Zotero_RDF/README.md

 *author:* Producer
 *title:* Geodata name
 *date:* last date of produced or revised
-*tags:* GIS, geodata and possibly some other från the csw
-*abstract:* Summary including geographic extent
+*tags:* GIS, geodata and possibly some other from the csw URL *abstract:* Summary including geographic extent
 *identifier:* metadata URL
 *rights:* legal constraints